About The Husedalen Waterfalls

-I believe this would typically be at least a six-hour hike at a more leisurely pace.
+I believe this would typically be at least a six-hour hike at a more leisurely pace under those circumstances.

-Anyhow, it turned out that all the footbridges were either taken down or washed away due to the high flow of the Kinso River, and perhaps that was what made the hike harder than it should have been.
+Anyhow, it turned out that all the footbridges were either taken down or washed away due to the high flow of the Kinso River, and perhaps that was what made the hike harder than I was led to believe.

 After finding out about the difficulties of the hike the hard way, I then got this sense that this hike should have been easier than I’m making it out to be when I was talking with a worker at the visitor center in Kinsarvik.

 Upon me telling him it was a difficult hike, he looked at me strangely as if I didn’t know what I was talking about.

 In any case, despite the difficulties, I thought the rewards of this hike were well worth the effort.